Rasmuzeri/bittium_case_2/README.md

 ## Usage Guide

-1. The application presents a chat interface where you can interact with the AI coding assistant.
+1. The application presents a chat interface with a conversation history sidebar and a main chat area.

 2. Type your coding question or paste code snippets into the text area and press Enter or click "Send".